Managing Conflict With The Boss – Tricky Business

 Seek Personal Support From a Trusted Friend

-Find a friend or counselor whoboss throws you under the bus you absolutely trust and tell them what happened.
+Find a friend or counselor who you absolutely trust and tell them what happened.
 This is a very difficult personal experience, and it helps to open up to someone who will care and support you on an emotional level.

 Evaluate Your Response Options